ntop/PF_RING/doc/README.napatech.md

 # Napatech support in PF_RING

+PF_RING has native support for Napatech adapters, the Napatech library needs to be installed (under /opt/napatech3) in order to enable the Napatech module at runtime.

 ## Prerequisite
 Napatech drivers and SDK installed.

-As of PF_RING 6.2 you need ntanl v.4.0.1 and
-with ntanl 3.2 being what normal support provides this version of PF_RING may not work for you

-PF_RING has native support for Napatech adapters, the Napatech library needs to be installed (under /opt/napatech3) in order to enable the Napatech module at runtime.
+Note: as of PF_RING 6.6 dynamic linking is used and you are able to use any ntanl driver version.

 ## Installation
 For the impatient, in order to get up and running with Napatech just run